 Dual-mode axisymmetrical horn antenna (V2D BOR) project in QW-Editor.

+The green box visible in the simulation model is NTF Box, which is a virtual box determining the boundaries at which the near-to-far field transformation will be executed for the purpose of calculating the radiation patterns.
+In case of radiating scenarios, the entire project should be terminated with absorbing boundary conditions to model the free space surrounding.
+In this case we will use MUR absorbing boundary conditions in a form of MUR Box (blue box).
 The antenna is excited with the fundamental mode TE11 mode within a 10 GHz ÷ 14 GHz spectrum range.
 However, as the wave propagates through the tapered section, some of its energy is transformed into TM11 mode.
 Thus, an appropriate design allows us to equalise polarisation in E and H planes.
 It makes this horn a good feed for reflector antennas.
 Additionally, proper choices of flare angle and length of the horn’s tube help suppress the side lobes in the radiation pattern.
 Gain of this antenna is about 14.5 dB for both E and H planes.
 The 3 dB beamwidth is 35.5 degrees and 37.1 degrees for the E and H plane, respectively.
 Switching to Relative gain scaling shows that the side lobes are at the level of -30 dB.

 The radiation pattern calculations is set at 12 GHz.